ceejbot/galls-law/slides.md

 # [fit] How Systems Really Work
 # [fit] and How They Fail

-^ John Gall: who the dude was
+^ John Gall: a pediatrician, not a computer scientist.
+Interested in systems theory.

 ---